Sabbath Safety

 As mentioned above, some Churches have armed security on staff.
 Not a bad idea.
 Maybe not ideal but multiple well-trained, highly visible individuals could certainly be a deterrent.
-Some Churches have adopted the "flee, hide, fight" philosophy that the Department of Homeland Security introduced a few years ago.
+Some Churches have adopted the "run, hide, fight" philosophy that the Department of Homeland Security introduced a few years ago.
 Let's talk about that one for a minute...

-Speaking strictly for myself, I think "flee, hide, fight" is grossly flawed.
+Speaking strictly for myself, I think "run, hide, fight" is grossly flawed.
 I see this doing nothing but instilling panic and creating a "fish-in-a-barrel" effect for the shooter.
 A large congregation cannot all fit through one or two doors before the shooter has time to inflict many, many casualties.
 Add that to the fact that all the chaos and people running every which direction would make it very difficult for anyone to address the shooter whether they physically, bodily attack him or respond with weapons of some type.
 Even if you made it out the door, down the hall and outside, are you sure that there are not more shooters outside prepared for just such a response?

 Hide?
 Really?
 Where in the world are you going to hide from one or more determined attackers in a building with almost bare rooms save a few folding chairs and a table?
 Do the doors even lock in the rooms that are available?
 Yes, if you're lucky, you might delay them finding you until the police or others arrive.
 You may also just create another "fish-in-a-barrel" shooting gallery.